-- Redemption value: $100
+Redemption value: $100

-- Count basis: Actual/actual
+Count basis: Actual/actual

 We get the result below:

-The above YIELDDISC function calculates the yield on the discounted security as 6.27%.
+This calculates the yield on the discounted security as 6.27%.

 In the above example:

-- As recommended by Microsoft, the date arguments were entered as references to cells containing dates.
+As recommended by Microsoft, the date arguments were entered as references to cells containing dates.

-Few notes about the YIELDDISC Function:
+A few notes about the YIELDDISC Function:

-- #NUM! error – Occurs when:
+#NUM! error – Occurs when:

-- The settlement date provided is greater than or equal to the maturity date.
+The settlement date provided is greater than or equal to the maturity date.

-- #VALUE! error – Occurs when:
+#VALUE! error – Occurs when:

-- Any of the arguments provided is non-numeric.
+Any of the arguments provided is non-numeric.

-- The result from the Excel RATE function appears to be the value 0 or appears as a percentage but shows no decimal places.
-The problem is often due to the formatting of the cell containing the function.
+The result from the Excel RATE function appears to be the value 0 or appears as a percentage but shows no decimal places.
+This problem is often due to the formatting of the cell containing the function.
 If this is the case, fix the problem by formatting the cell to show a percentage with decimal places.

-- Settlement, maturity, and basis are truncated to integers.
+Settlement, maturity, and basis are truncated to integers.

-Thanks for reading CFI’s guide to important Excel functions!
+Thanks for reading CFI’s guide to the Excel YIELDDISC function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial modeling.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources:

 To master the art of Excel, check out CFI’s FREE Excel Crash Course, which teaches you how to become an Excel power user.
 Learn the most important formulas, functions, and shortcuts to become confident in your financial analysis.